PD Editorial: Allow California to keep tougher fuel standards

 The Trump administration wants to undercut California’s vehicle emissions and fuel efficiency standards.
 Add this issue to the growing list of policies the state should vigorously oppose.

 Since the Clean Air Act was signed into law in 1970, California has led the nation in setting strict fuel economy standards for automobiles.
-Because of California’s notorious air quality issues caused by auto pollution, the state was allowed to set its own, more stringent standards than the federal government’s.
+Because of California’s notorious air quality issues, the state was allowed to set its own, more stringent standards than the federal government’s.

 This situation has allowed California to better protect its citizens from the harmful effects of auto emissions and encouraged carmakers to improve their products for the rest of the nation as well.